 An eDVIR connected to fleet management software helps drivers and fleet managers stay on top of their records since they can log data efficiently, and managers have immediate access to every inspection detail in the system.

 Most eDVIRs and fleet management software lets fleet managers set up custom reports and notifications when submitting inspection reports.

 - Receive pre-trip and post-trip inspection reports in real-time

-- Create FMCSA-compliant e-reports for trailers and tractors with ease
+- Create FMCSA-registered e-reports for trailers and tractors with ease

 - Quickly flag vehicles that might have missed or bypassed inspection reports

 - Reduce the risks of DVIR compliance violations

 12. How KeepTruckin helps with DVIR (customizable DVIRs)